jdaw1/placemat/Documentation/PackingStyles.md

 ### Temple

 `/Temple` is an intricate pattern, that has the largest radius for 10 glasses on `/USL`, and for 13 glasses on either `/USLegal` or `/Tabloid`.
-The sub-parameter `/TempleExtraColsToLeftOrRowsBelow` is followed by one integer, and is to `/Temple` as `/RectColsToLeftOrRowsBelow` is to `/DiamondsAndRectangular`.
+The sub&#8209;parameter `/TempleExtraColsToLeftOrRowsBelow` is followed by one integer, and is to `/Temple` as `/RectColsToLeftOrRowsBelow` is to `/DiamondsAndRectangular`.

 <div align="center">